UniMath/agda-unimath/src/metric-spaces/isometries-metric-spaces.lagda.md

   (f : isometry-Metric-Space A B) where

-  map-isometry-Metric-Space : type-map-Metric-Space A B map-isometry-Metric-Space = pr1 f
+  map-isometry-Metric-Space : map-Metric-Space A B map-isometry-Metric-Space = pr1 f

   is-isometry-map-isometry-Metric-Space :